Tuition and Fees

 Students are responsible for payment of tuition and fees for all classes in which they are enrolled as of the payment deadline.
 Students will not be cancelled from classes due to non-payment of tuition and fees by the due date.
 Students should drop any classes in which they do not wish to be enrolled prior to the due date in order to avoid billing and finance charges.

 Students should pay tuition prior to the beginning of classes in which they are enrolled.
 Interest charges of 1.5% will be assessed monthly on unpaid balances.

 If fees are not paid in full by the end of the semester, an additional $50 will be added to the account balance.
 Students are responsible for paying the assessed tuition unless an official drop is completed prior to the drop deadline.

-Walk-In Payment: Payment may be made in person to the Cashier in the Business Office of the Administration Building or at One Stop in the McMahon Centennial Complex from 8 a.m. to 5 p.m.
+Walk-In Payment: Payment may be made in person at One Stop in the McMahon Centennial Complex Monday through Friday, from 8 a.m. to 5 p.m.

 Telephone Payment: Payment may be made via telephone using a VISA, MasterCard, American Express, or Discover.
 Please have your credit card ready when calling.
 Call 580.581.2219 or 580.581.2393 between 8 a.m. and 5 p.m., Monday through Friday.

 Mail-In Payment: Make checks payable to Cameron University.
 Mail the check or money order to: Cameron University, Attn: Cashier, 2800 W. Gore Blvd., Lawton, OK 73505.
 Include your name and social security number or student identification number on the check.

 Online Payments: To make a payment online: